NIGHT PEOPLE Excerpts

 ”Uh-huh.”
 Dave opened the pizza box and tilted out another pepperoni and sausage slice.

-“What are we doing in Las Vegas, Dave?
+”What are we doing in Las Vegas, Dave?
 I mean, for real?
 We were so excited about recording in Indianapolis and . . .
 I don’t know.
 I mean we’re doing fantastic, of course, well not right at the moment, but I miss just singing.
 I miss singing our own vocal arrangements.
-Like when we played around with and came up with our own version.
+Like when we played around with and came up with our own version of “In The Still of the Night.”
 That was fun and exhilarating, Chuck Tunnah just riffing on a bass line, me and Perry playing with the harmony and then you throwing the melody on top . . .
-Even when we rushed to make sound like a Four Seasons song, so we could get it released right away.
+Even when we rushed to make “In The Begining” sound like a Four Seasons song, so we could get it released right away.
 I loved that.

-“I just wish we were writing and singing our own music.”
+”I just wish we were writing and singing our own music.”
 I thought about that for a moment.
-“I hate that nightclub down there, you know, I despise the place, the whole cheesy pretend-artsy kind of atmosphere.”
+“I hate that nightclub down there, you know, I despise the place, the whole cheesy pretend-artsy kind of atmosphere.
+But I do wish we were down there doing our own songs.”

 THE COLONIAL HOUSE